edge-cloud/www.edge-cloud.net/_posts/2014-06-16-practical-guide-dns-based-authentication-named-entities-dane.md

   - Security
   - Web
 ---
 How can your users be sure that your HTTPS protected web-site is really what it seems to be and is actually your site?
 Today your web browser trusts a list of about 60-to-100 Certificate Authorities (CA) and you trust these CAs to only issue a certificate for a web site to the rightful owner of that site.
-As previous incidents, such as the March 11th [DigiNotar](https://en.wikipedia.org/wiki/Comodo_Group" target="_blank">Comodo</a> security <a href="https://www.comodo.com/Comodo-Fraud-Incident-2011-03-23.html" target="_blank">incident</a> and the <a href="https://en.wikipedia.org/wiki/Diginotar) SSL Certificate security breach in the summer of 2011 have shown, this trust is not always justified.
+As previous incidents, such as the March 11th [Comodo](https://en.wikipedia.org/wiki/Comodo_Group) security [incident](https://www.comodo.com/Comodo-Fraud-Incident-2011-03-23.html) and the [DigiNotar](https://en.wikipedia.org/wiki/Diginotar) SSL Certificate security breach in the summer of 2011 have shown, this trust is not always justified.
 But how can your users verify that the X.509 certificate offered by your HTTPS server is indeed the certificate that should be used by this server and not a fake one used for a man-in-the middle attack against them?

 This is where DNS-based Authentication of Named Entities (DANE) comes into the picture, adding another layer of security by tying the X.509 certificate of a website to the Domain Name System (DNS).
 This way you are adding a second independent channel which provides information about your X.509 certificate that a user can use to verify the rightfulness of this certificate.

 ### Background

-DNS-based Authentication of Named Entities (DANE, [How DNSSEC works](https://tools.ietf.org/html/rfc6698" target="_blank">RFC6698</a>) allow <a href="https://en.wikipedia.org/wiki/X.509" target="_blank">X.509 certificates</a>, commonly used for <a href="https://en.wikipedia.org/wiki/Transport_Layer_Security" target="_blank">Transport Layer Security (TLS)</a>, to be bound to DNS names using <a href="https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions" target="_blank">Domain Name System Security Extensions</a> (DNSSEC).
+DNS-based Authentication of Named Entities (DANE, [RFC6698](https://tools.ietf.org/html/rfc6698)) allow [X.509 certificates](https://en.wikipedia.org/wiki/X.509), commonly used for [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security), to be bound to DNS names using [Domain Name System Security Extensions](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) (DNSSEC).
 DNSSEC assures users that the information you obtain from DNS - in this case the fingerprint of the X.509 certificate came from the correct source, was complete and its integrity was not compromised during the transfer.
 All answers from DNSSEC protected zones are digitally signed.
 By checking the digital signature, a DNS resolver is able to check if the information is identical (i.e. unmodified and complete) to the information published by the zone owner and served on an authoritative DNS server (See Figure 1).
-Refer to "<a href="http://www.nic.cz/page/444/how-dnssec-works/)" from NIC.CZ for more information.
+Refer to [How DNSSEC works](http://www.nic.cz/page/444/how-dnssec-works/) from NIC.CZ for more information.

 <div id="attachment_1338" style="width: 587px" class="wp-caption aligncenter">
   <img class="size-full wp-image-1338" src="/content/uploads/2014/06/dnssec_scheme.png" alt="Figure 1: DNSSEC concept (From NIC.CZ)" width="577" height="371" srcset="/content/uploads/2014/06/dnssec_scheme.png 577w, /content/uploads/2014/06/dnssec_scheme-360x231.png 360w" sizes="(max-width: 577px) 100vw, 577px" />